-Saaho Song Bad Boy: Prabhas & Jacqueline Fernandez's HOT Chemistry Will Leave You Asking For More!
+'Saaho' Song Bad Boy: Prabhas & Jacqueline Fernandez's HOT Chemistry Will Leave You Asking For More!

 The makers of 'Saaho' just released a new song from the album titled, 'Bad Boy' featuring Jacqueline Fernandez along with Prabhas.
 With their sizzling dance moves, the duo make you go wow and how!
-Undoubtedly, this is one of the hottest dance numbers of the year so far and surely going to rule the playlist because of it's peppy music.
+Undoubtedly, this is one of the hottest dance numbers of the year so far and is surely going to rule the playlist because of its peppy music.

-The song is sung by Badshah, Neeti Mohan and composed and written by Badshah.
-The glimpses of the song were seen in the pre-release event of Saaho in Hyderabad which became a starter for the oomph that has taken over the world today.
+The song is sung by Badshah, Neeti Mohan, and composed and written by Badshah.
+The glimpses of the song were seen in the pre-release event of Saaho in Hyderabad, which became a starter for the oomph that has taken over the world today.

-The video showcases, Prabhas and Jacqueline setting the floor on fire with a backdrop of the pool party and with the various landscapes shot in Austria.
+The video showcases Prabhas and Jacqueline setting the floor on fire with a backdrop of a pool party and the various landscapes shot in Austria.

 The makers released the song as they took to their social media handle and shared, "Groove to the tunes of #BadBoy! 🕺💃 Song Out now💥 #Prabhas @ShraddhaKapoor@Asli_Jacqueline @sujeethsign@Its_Badshah@neetimohan18."